-Your enemy in Destiny 2 is Dominus Ghaul and his Red Legion.
+Instead, the main threat in the sequel is Dominus Ghaul and his Red Legion.
 The Legion is a faction of the Cabal, a militaristic alien race who are pretty mad by how badly we beat up their compatriots in the original.

-They're responding to a distress call sent to the Cabal Emperor during a mission in Destiny's Taken King expansion, but it turns out Ghaul has a second, much more interesting motive.
-He’s been raised to believe that he and the Red Legion should have received the Traveller’s power, and it made the wrong choice by choosing us.
+Ghaul and his Legion are central to that, and when we join him, we find he's responding to a distress call sent to the Cabal Emperor during a mission in Destiny's Taken King expansion.
+But it turns out Ghaul has a second, much more interesting motive - he’s grown up to believe that he and the Red Legion should have received the Traveller’s power, and it made the wrong choice by choosing us.

 The City falls - along with the loss of all your loot - and the Guardians are scattered to the winds.
-The first place you'll end up after fleeing the City is the European Dead Zone on Earth.
+The first place you end up after fleeing the City is the European Dead Zone on Earth.
 We saw glimpses of this in Crucible maps in the original, but this is the first time we get to see it in PvE.
-Bungie say it's the biggest place they've built "by a factor of two", and it looks like it'll feature a big new social hub where many refugees from the Tower have wound up.
+Bungie say it's the biggest place they've built "by a factor of two", and it features a big new social hub where many refugees from the Tower have wound up.

 Titan and Vanguard leader, Commander Zavala, has suffered an existential crisis and fled to Titan to sulk.
 The Warlock, Ikora Rey, has run off to Io, the last place the Traveller's Light touched in the solar system.
 For more on those planets and what you'll do there, check out our Destiny 2 planets guide.

-And that'll set the pattern for Destiny 2's campaign: linking up with the rest of the Vanguard ("getting the band back together", in Bungie's words) getting your powers back, and, eventually, taking back your home.
+And that sets the pattern for Destiny 2's campaign: linking up with the rest of the Vanguard ("getting the band back together", in Bungie's words) getting your powers back, and, eventually, taking back your home.

-That's all we know officially for now, but looking further ahead, we can glean some clues from the Destiny 2 expansion pass.
+That's all the story in the main campaign, but looking further ahead, we can glean some clues from the Destiny 2 expansion pass.
 As you can see from its listing on the Microsoft store, it contains two expansions, each marked by a symbol.
 The golden eye represents Osiris, while the blue winged diamond represents Rasputin.
 These are outlying figures in Destiny lore that cast a huge shadow despite being relatively under-explored in the first game, so this hint that we'll see more of them is pretty exciting.